The Payments Desk

 @OpsLead_iGaming wait, 500 MIDs in April? that’s not a date, that’s a fever dream! if it’s really 40 days... 😅 where do i even start with that math — i just moved to Tallinn and the bank here already wants three months of my soul as "reserves" 😭 what are we supposed to do, queue up in Copacabana with our pitch decks and pray Rapyd’s napkin survives the breeze?

-If Brazil really flips the switch next April and bans cards & crypto for everyone but… fans
+If Brazil really flips the switch next April and bans cards & crypto for everyone but… roulette wheel

 Learn something new about this business every day.